-- 38. The European Council is adopting a new European Security Strategy at the same time as the adoption of this Multiannual Programme.
-Effective implementation of this new Strategy will inform the Union's overall priorities in the external relations area over the period ahead. - 39.
+- 37. The European Council is adopting a new European Security Strategy at the same time as the adoption of this Multiannual Programme.
+Effective implementation of this new Strategy will constitute a key priority of the Union. - 38.
 The Security Strategy underlines the need for the Union to become more active, more coherent and more capable.
-The new institutional arrangements contained in the draft Constitutional Treaty are designed to further this objective.
-Other steps across a range of areas will also be taken over the lifetime of this programme, including the further development of conflict prevention and military and civilian crisis management capacities as part of the European Security and Defence Policy. - 40.
+Institutional arrangements in the new Treaty will further this objective.
+Other steps across a range of areas will also be taken over the lifetime of this programme, including the further development of conflict prevention and military and civilian crisis management capacities as part of the European Security and Defence Policy. - 39.
+Effective multilateralism and a strong network of bilateral relationships are mutually reinforcing.
 The Union will work multilaterally and bilaterally to enhance its effectiveness as a global player.
-Partnerships with key bilateral and regional partners will be further developed.
+It will further develop its ties with regional organisations and key bilateral partners.
 Traditional relationships will be deepened, especially with the strategic partners identified in the Security Strategy.
-In particular, close and ongoing cooperation and consultation with the US and Russia on the broad range of issues of common interest and concern will be a core priority in the 2004-2006 period.